rails/rails/README.md

 ### Channel example 2: Receiving new web notifications

-The appearance example was all about exposing server functionality to client-side invocation over the websocket connection.
+The appearance example was all about exposing server functionality to client-side invocation over the WebSocket connection.
-But the great thing about websockets is that it's a two-way street.
+But the great thing about WebSockets is that it's a two-way street.
 So now let's show an example where the server invokes action on the client.

 This is a web notification channel that allows you to trigger client-side web notifications when you broadcast to the right